 On August 6, 1945, an American B-29 bomber dropped a single uranium bomb on the Japanese city of Hiroshima, killing approximately 80,000 people immediately and perhaps 140,000 by the end of the year.
 Three days later, a second bomb destroyed Nagasaki.
 Within a week, Japan had surrendered and the Second World War was over.
 The weapon that ended one age immediately inaugurated another.
 The United States now possessed the most destructive instrument in human history, and within four years, so would the Soviet Union.
-For the next four and a half decades, the world lived under the shadow of arsenals capable of ending civilization, held in check by the paradox that any attempt to use them would guarantee mutual annihilation.
+For the next four and a half decades, the world lived under the shadow of arsenals capable of ending civilisation, held in check by the paradox that any attempt to use them would guarantee mutual annihilation.

 The Cold War was the name given to the sustained global rivalry between the United States and the Soviet Union that lasted from roughly 1947 to 1991.
-It was cold only in the sense that the two superpowers never fought each other directly—a restraint imposed by nuclear deterrence rather than by goodwill.
+It was cold only in the sense that the two superpowers never fought each other directly -- a restraint imposed by nuclear deterrence rather than by goodwill.
 In Korea, Vietnam, Angola, Afghanistan, and dozens of other places, the rivalry produced very hot wars that killed millions of people who were not American or Soviet.
 The Cold War was simultaneously a military standoff, an ideological contest between capitalism and communism, a competition for influence in the post-colonial world, a race for technological and scientific supremacy, and a domestic political force that shaped institutions, culture, and individual lives on both sides of the Iron Curtain.

 "The issue of whether the world will live in freedom depends upon the outcome of the struggle between democracy and totalitarian regimes.
 In this situation, free peoples must rely on their own efforts and resources for maintaining their freedom." -- President Harry S. Truman, address to Congress, March 12, 1947